 Eli R. Greenstein is managing partner of Kessler Topaz’s San Francisco office and a member of the Firm’s federal securities litigation practice group.
-For over a decade, Eli has been involved in dozens of high-profile securities fraud actions and precedential decisions at both the district and appellate level.
+For nearly two decades, Eli has successfully prosecuted dozens of high-profile securities fraud actions and been responsible for numerous precedential decisions at both the district and appellate level.
 Eli’s cases have resulted in more than $1 billion in recoveries for clients and investors in state and federal proceedings.

 Bar Association of San Francisco